foreverhidion3/Mesantos.co/README.md

 //ISSUES
-We ran out of time to properly implement JWToken before the book was launched.
+We ran out of time to properly implement JWToken nor bcrypt before the book was launched.
 As you might image, Kimura was furious.
-Without secuirty, she felt too insecure to run with the website.
+Without secuirty, she felt too exposed to run with the website.
 She said that she was afraid her employees would exploit her.
 In a fit of rage, she scrapped the project and fired us.

 //FAILURES
 As of 21 July 2023, there are numerous feature still unfinished: